 Cushing’s Support for the Immune System contains a unique blend of herbs at therapeutic doses, including the highly nutritive alfalfa leaf which regulates the appetite, normalizes digestion, and builds strength.

-Prana Pets Adrenal Support is often given to dogs that have Cushing’s in conjunction with Prana Pets Cushing’s Support for the Immune System with astounding results because in addition to being wholesome for the dog’s body, the herbs in this formula also support the dog’s immune function.
-The disease takes a huge toll on the immune system, especially in cases where the dog has been on pharmaceutical drugs for Cushing’s.
+Prana Pets Adrenal Support is often given to dogs that have Cushing’s in conjunction with Prana Pets Cushing’s Support for the Immune System with astounding results.
+In addition to being wholesome for the dog’s body, the herbs in this formula also support the dog’s immune function.
+This disease takes a huge toll on the immune system, especially in cases where the dog has been on pharmaceutical drugs for Cushing’s.

 All of the herbs in Prana Pets Adrenal Support and Prana Pets Cushing’s Support for the Immune System complement each other to treat Cushing’s disease symptoms in dogs in the most holistic way possible.
-Prana Pets offers dog owners hope when they are faced with the decision of a path to choose after a Cushing’s disease diagnosis.
-The natural approach is highly effective, beneficial to the dog’s body, and has no side effects; pharmaceutical drugs on the other hand are damaging to a dog’s immune system, may lead to other illnesses, and have some serious side effects.
+Prana Pets offers dog owners hope when they are faced with the decision of putting their dog on pharmaceutical medications, with sometimes harsh side effects, after a Cushing’s disease diagnosis.
+The natural approach is highly effective, beneficial to the dog’s body, and has no side effects; pharmaceutical drugs on the other hand are damaging to a dog’s immune system and may lead to other illnesses.

 A dog should not have to suffer any more pain or discomfort while bearing this disease as they age.
 Even the tests for Cushing’s disease at the veterinarian can be a burden on their bodies.
 If a dog has not been tested but is suspected to have Cushing’s disease, Prana Pets Adrenal Support and Prana Pets Cushing's Support for the Immune System can still be safely taken as a precaution and serves as a nourishing supplement regardless.